 However, since it is Alice we are talking about, she will be able to do it.
-Of course I too will not spare my help.
+Of course I too will spare my help.
 I too cannot wait for a happy reunion with Selka.

 Alice brought back my thoughts, which had again begun to drift to that world.

 Having heard this, I stiffened my face.
-The circuits that Lars uses are supposed to ensure a high level of security.
+The circuits that RATH uses are supposed to ensure a high level of security.
 It must surely be a very important message, if it nevertheless is not transmitted by either an e-mail or even a voice message, but only by a conversation inside ALO, which does not leave any logs.
-Facing me, who instinctively got nervous, Alice stated with clear voice,
+Facing me, who instinctively got nervous, Alice stated with a clear voice,

 “On the 22nd, at 15 o'clock.
-Expensive cake shop.
+Expensive cake shop."

 The 22nd probably means today.
 15 o'clock is 3 PM.
 There are no ambiguities here.